Skip to Content

 In addition, make sure that the explanation is not only given by the IT department, but also by the (higher) management.
 Good awareness is a shared responsibility.

-Keep explaining why that awareness is so important!
+Keep explaining why awareness is so important!

 Lesson 5